 Nutrition tip: Too much of a good thing doesn’t always make it better.
 Even though avocados are high in monounsaturated fats, which are considered to be healthy, it is still a fat source.
 Keep in mind that a portion size is 1/5 of an avocado and it provides about 50 calories and almost 20 vitamins and minerals.

-The original recipe can be found here.
+The recipe inspiration came from The Edgy Veg.
 My daughter clearly takes after me, because she made a few substitutions to the original recipe.
 She reduced the amount of shredded coconut and increased the almonds in the crust.
 Also, my daughter used roasted cashews instead of the raw, water-soaked nuts that the original recipe calls for; if you are a raw vegan (which we are not), you can opt to soak your raw nuts.

 You can easily make individual portions of this recipe.
 Just layer and serve them in small glasses, jars or even muffins liners.